Chen Pokong: Chinese democracy movement

+In 1985, as a graduate student in Tongji University of Shanghai, Chen wrote a letter to then General Secretary of Chinese Communist Party Hu Yaobang, a known reformist in CCP, calling for political reform to build up a democratic China.
+This letter was co-signed by 9 other students at Tongji University.
+Mr. Hu sent two senior officers to meet Chen and his fellow colleagues in Shanghai and listened to their voices and suggestions.

+In 1986, Chen co-founded and co-organized a large scale democracy movement in Shanghai called 1986 Student Movement which spreading to more than 15 cities in China, calling for democracy and anti- corruption in China.
+Then General Secretary Hu Yaobang was later purged by Deng Xiaoping and other senior politicians, accusing Hu of tolerating the student movements led by Chen Pokong and his fellow colleagues and joined by tens of thousands of students and citizens.
+The 1986 student movement that happened in Shanghai contributed to the nationwide 1989 democracy movement two and half years later, centered in Beijing, known as Tiananmen Square Protests.

 In 1989, Chen initiated and organized a large-scale democracy movement in Guangzhou.
-After establishing a "democracy salon" in Sun Yat-sen University in January, on April 22, Chen joined Chen Wei, Yu Shiwen and other student leaders in launching student protests in Guangzhou in support of the student protests in Beijing's Tiananmen Square.
-The nationwide protests for democracy lasted for about two months, during which time Chen was wanted and subsequently arrested by the Chinese government for his leading role in the movement.
-He then spent the years between 1989 and 1993 in prison and forced labor.
+After establishing a "democracy salon" in Sun Yat-sen University in January, on April 22, Chen joined Chen Wei, Yu Shiwen and other student leaders in launching student protests in Guangzhou in support of the student protests in Beijing's Tiananmen Square., after Hu Yaobang suddenly died on April 15, 1989.
+The nationwide protests for democracy lasted for about two months.
+After the nationwide protests were cracked down by the CCP and its army PLA, Chen was wanted and subsequently arrested by the Chinese government for his leading role in the movement.
+He then spent the years between 1989 and 1993 in prison and forced labor camps.

 Imprisonment

 As a political prisoner, Chen was sent to prison or forced labor on two occasions: